 The pump is of the gear type, fitted with a cover-plate and having a by-pass relief valve incorporated in the body of the pump.
-The relief valve, as can be seen in Illustration No. 28, consists of a cover which encloses a spring and maintains the small piston up against a seating in the pump body until such time as the force of the oil through pressure forces the piston off its seating.
-Whenever this occurs the release of excess oil will maintain the oil pressure at a point pre-determined
+The relief valve, as can be seen in Illustration No. 27, consists of a cover which encloses a spring and maintains the small piston up against a seating in the pump body until such time as either the force of the oil through pressure or cold non-fluidity forces the piston off its seating.
+Whenever this occurs the release of excess oil will maintain the oil pressure at a point pre-determined by the makers, dependent upon the resistance of the spring.
+It is obviously possible to increase the tension of the spring by introducing washers in the cap, or obtaining a stronger spring, but no such alterations should be effected without first obtaining the advice from the M.G.
+Service Dept.